lamarkdown/lamarkdown/docs/core.md

 la.embed(embed_rule)
 ```

-This function will be called whenever Lamarkdown encounters an embeddable resource, and must return `True` or `False`.
+This function will be called whenever Lamarkdown encounters an embeddable resource, and must return `True` to embed the resource, or `False` to keep it separate.
 See [Resource Rules](#rules) below for more details.

 !!! note "Efficiency Notes"